-Workplace accidents are often caused by employer negligence.
-Our Dallas work injury lawyers can help.
+Workplace accidents are often caused by negligence.
+Our Dallas lawyers will fight for what you’re owed.

 If you’ve been hurt on the job, don’t let your employer take advantage of you.
 You have rights, and we’re happy to explain them to you.
 Call us for a free consultation at 1-833-720-6090.

 Texas is unique when it comes to your rights as an injured worker.
 Unlike most other states, employers in Texas are not required to provide workers’ compensation to their employees.
 Many do voluntarily, but some choose to go without this type of insurance plan in order to save money.

 Employers who do purchase workers’ compensation insurance for their business do so for one very important reason; it prevents their employees (in most situations) from being able to sue the company for an injury sustained on the job.
 Companies who choose to go without this type of coverage, on the other hand, may be responsible for compensating you for every penny you lost as a result of your injury.

 Not only may they be responsible for paying 100% of your lost wages and medical expenses, they may owe you significant compensation for any reduction in earning capacity, disfigurement, disability or loss of function, etc.

 Do not trust your employer to get you the medical care and compensation that you and your family deserve.
 Call us to learn more about your options, and trust that we will keep the details of your matter private and confidential.
 For a free consultation, call our Dallas work injury lawyers today at 214-720-6090 (local) or 1-833-720-6090 (toll-free) or email us.

 Types of Work Accidents

 On-the-job injuries and wrongful deaths can happen anywhere from the office to the job site.
 The legal options available to you and your family may depend on the type of accident you suffered, such as the ones listed below.